 Diarrhea commonly affects people who travel to countries where there's inadequate sanitation and contaminated food.
 To reduce your risk:

 - Watch what you eat.
 Eat hot, well-cooked foods.
-Avoid raw fruits and vegetables unless you can peel them yourself.
-Also avoid raw or undercooked meats and dairy foods.
+Don't eat raw fruits and vegetables unless you can peel them yourself.
+Don't eat raw or undercooked meats and dairy foods.

 Watch what you drink.
 Drink bottled water, soda, beer or wine served in its original container.
-Avoid tap water and ice cubes.
+Don't drink tap water or use ice cubes.
 Use bottled water even for brushing your teeth.
 Keep your mouth closed while you shower.

 Beverages made with boiled water, such as coffee and tea, are probably safe.
 Remember that alcohol and caffeine can aggravate diarrhea and worsen dehydration.

-- Ask your doctor about antibiotics.
-If you're traveling to a developing country for an extended time, ask your doctor about antibiotics before you go, especially if you have a weakened immune system.
+- Ask your health care team about antibiotics.
+If you're traveling to a developing country for an extended time, ask a member of your health care team about antibiotics before you go, especially if you have a weakened immune system.

 - Check for travel warnings.
 The Centers for Disease Control and Prevention maintains a travelers' health website where disease warnings are posted for various countries.
 If you're planning to travel outside of the United States, check there for warnings and tips for reducing your risk.

-Your doctor will ask about your medical history, review the medications you take, conduct a physical exam and may order tests to determine what's causing your diarrhea.
+Your health care professional will ask about your medical history, review the medications you take, conduct a physical exam and may order tests to determine what's causing your diarrhea.
 Possible tests include:

 - Stool test.
 Your doctor might recommend a stool test to see if a bacterium or parasite is causing your diarrhea.

 - Hydrogen breath test.
 This type of test can help determine if you have a lactose intolerance.
 After you drink a liquid that contains high levels of lactose, your breath is measured for hydrogen at regular intervals.
 Breathing out too much hydrogen indicates that you aren't fully digesting and absorbing lactose.